sot/git-intro-zero/README.rst

 ***********************************************************
 Zero-level introduction to git for single-user development
+                    OR
+ How to SAVE time using git for busy people who multitask
 ***********************************************************

-You have a script you've been working on and it turns out to be useful enough to maintain and use again (either just yourself or for others).
+Typical scenario:

+You have a script that is not a complete throwaway and is either:

+- Useful enough to maintain and use again.
+- Complicated / long enough that bugs are possible.

+Using git can save you time.

+Driver #1:

-Driver - keeping track of each set of changes helps alot with debugging, development and sanity, *especially* in a time-fragmented environment where you might be in the middle of something and then get pulled away for an hour or for a week... "what the heck was I doing here??"
+Like many of us, you work in a time-fragmented environment where you might be in the middle of something and then get pulled away for an hour or for a week... you come back and ask "what the heck was I doing here??"

+Driver #2:

+Even when focused on a particular script, you might make a few changes and suddenly find that something is not working.
+Keeping track of each set of changes helps alot with debugging and development.
+Being able to revert to the working version helps alot with sanity and stress.

+Driver #3:

-Also helps with accidental keystrokes and makes it sensible and safe to enable editor auto-save.
+Little things like protecting against accidental keystrokes and making it safe to enable editor auto-save.

 Prerequisite
 ============